-Us outside Hofburg Palace and the pretty golden gates of the palace.
+Hofburg Palace's pretty golden gates of the palace.

 After our Hofburg tour we were pretty hungry.
 We decided to walk back to Nashmakt for lunch and went to Dr. Falafel (if you're in Vienna, definitely go here if you like falafels or kebabs).
-I got a falafel wrap and Devin got a kebab wrap.
+I got a falafel wrap.
 Soooo yummy!